kean/NukeUI/README.md

 - GIF support is currently limited to iOS and tvOS (macOS support in progress)
 - There is a known race condition in Gifu with an outsdanting PR with a fix https://github.com/kaishin/Gifu/pull/176
 - The support for watchOS is there but is currently limited
+- You might notice some scrolling hiccups when debugger is attached that are completely gone without it (investigating)

 ## Minimum Requirements